armadillica/flamenco/README.md

 Here we explain how the software works in some of its most important parts.

 ### Startup
-Before we start running the server we load from the database a list of clients and run them throug an inizialize_runtime_client function that create the client object we use in the application.
+Before we start running the server we load from the database a list of clients and run them through an initialize_runtime_client function that create the client object we use in the application.
 These objects are appended to the runtime_clients list.
 We do this because accessing clients from memory is much faster!

 ### Client connection
 When a client connects we check if it was there before (if it is in the runtime_clients list loaded from the database at startup).
 If it's there we enable it, if not, we: